mitchweaver/suckless/README.md

 People have been requesting this for a while.

-I'll get around to making patches eventually, but this will be a central repo to store everything.
+I'll get around to making patches eventually™, but this will be a central repo to store everything.

 ### misc screenshots: